 Lastly, you need to calculate your billable hours per year and bring into account non-billable activities such as admin tasks.

-Billable hours per year is calculated by subtracting the hours off per year from the working hours per year.
+Billable hours per year are calculated by subtracting the hours off per year from the working hours per year.

 Adjusted billable hours per year: 1792 billable hours – (0.25 * 1792) = 1344 adjusted billable hours